takahirom/roborazzi-compare-on-github-comment-sample/README.md

 # Why don't we use GitHub Actions artifacts?

 GitHub Actions artifacts is a good way to store the screenshot.
-However, it is not easy to see the changes of the screenshot on pull requests.
+However, it is not easy to see the changes of the screenshot on pull requests because the artifacts are stored as a zip file.

 # Why don't we commit the screenshot to the feature branch?

 It is also a good way to store the screenshot.
-However, the stored screenshot is not deleted and remains in the repository.
+However, the stored screenshot is not deleted and remains in the repository because Git keeps the history of the commits.